A Place for Mom

 Novel sweeteners

 These sweeteners are more difficult to categorize, but they generally derive from natural sources that are highly refined.
-Stevia is one of the most researched novel sweeteners.
-Although more research is needed, some studies have shown Stevia may have health benefits, such as lowering blood pressure, controlling diabetes, and helping with weight management.
+Although more research is needed, some studies have shown the Stevia plant extract may have health benefits, such as lowering blood pressure, controlling diabetes, and helping with weight management.[05]

 Natural sweeteners